jessemillar/class-notes/tech-201/notes/lesson-7/notes/lesson-7/notes/lesson-7.md

 ### Definitions
 - `arete` A Greek word including the concepts of glory, excellence, and virtue
+- `phalanx` A Greek battle formation
+- `hoplites` A heavily-armored Greek soldier with a shield and a very long spear

 ### General Notes
 - The thing that pulled Greece out of the dark ages was the invention of the Greek alphabet